 The FSM's four states - Pohnpei, Kosrae, Chuuk, and Yap - consist of discrete island groups that have separate early histories with divergent settlement patterns, societal structures, and governing practices.
-Nevertheless, archeological evidence suggests certain commonalities among the early inhabitants of these states, particularly their taro root cultivation, copra (dried coconut) production, advanced navigation and fishing skills, and organization into extended family-based clans or villages (see p.
-1-2 of Family and Kinship).
+Nevertheless, archeological evidence suggests certain commonalities among the early inhabitants of these states, particularly their taro root cultivation, copra (dried coconut) production, advanced navigation and fishing skills, and organization into extended family-based clans or villages (see Family and Kinship).

 Pohnpei: Archeological evidence suggests that Pohnpei's first settlers arrived as early as 2000 BC, likely from the present-day Philippines and Indonesia.
 While no written sources detail the culture or history of the state's inhabitants for several millennia, oral histories reveal that around 1100 AD, foreign rulers, likely from other Pacific islands or Southeast Asia, arrived and founded the Saudeleur (Lord of Deleur, an ancient name for Pohnpei) dynasty.
-The Saudeleurs consolidated control over the islands and governed as autocratic rulers from Nan Madol ("Within the Intervals"), an administrative and religious center on eastern Pohnpei (pictured on the previous page).
+The Saudeleurs consolidated control over the islands and governed as autocratic rulers from Nan Madol ("Within the Intervals"), an administrative and religious center on eastern Pohnpei.